-2.1.6 Labour Movement at Global Level and Regional Level and the Flow of Remittances developing economies.
-Wage and opportunity gaps between rich and poor countries, regional conflicts and political instability in developing countries, the relative share of young adults in the population in sending and receiving countries, etc. are still deriving North-South and South-South migration.
+2.1.8 Labour Movement at Global Level and Regional Level and the Flow of Remittances between rich and poor countries, regional conflicts and political instability in developing countries, the relative share of young adults in the population in sending and receiving countries, etc. are still deriving North-South and South-South migration (WB, Global Economic Prospects - 2004-145).
 In the regions where development has been slower and poverty more obstinate; rising populations, combined with dwindling opportunities impel emigration.
 Besides, the shrinking share of young adults in developed countries and rising share of young people in Asia, Africa and other parts of the world are complementary drives of labour movement.
 Shortages of agricultural land and of urban employment will be two important concerns for poorer countries, with spillover effects for other countries.
-In Africa, South Asia, and parts of the Middle East, intense competition for jobs could sharpen incentives to emigrate.
+In Africa, South Asia, and parts of the Middle East, intense competition for jobs could sharpen incentives to emigrate (Stiglitz and Yusuf 2001- 252-254).
 Both the developed and developing countries have much to gain from an increased flow of workers.
 Poor countries gain from higher wages as well as from remittances that accrue from migration.

 Skilled labour is an abundant factor of the industrial world and unskilled labour the abundant factor in the developing world.
-Globalization should therefore be associated with an increase in the relative demand for skilled labour in industrial economies and unskilled labour in
+Globalization should therefore be associated with an increase in the relative demand for skilled labour in industrial economies and unskilled labour in developing economies (Rama 2003-160).
+Wage and opportunity gaps

 International migrants are not distributed evenly across countries or regions.
-In 2000, they constituted 8.7 percent of the population in developed countries, while accounted for just 1.5 percent in developing countries.
+In 2000, they constituted 8.7 percent of the population in developed countries, while accounted for just 1.5 percent in developing countries (UN, International Migration Report - 2002, United Nations, New York, 2002-11-13).
 In developed countries such as USA, Russia, Germany, Ukraine, France, Canada hosted larger number of international migrant in 2000/01. in developing countries, India, followed by Saudi Arabia and Pakistan, hosted the largest number of foreign persons in 2000/01.
 The Asian region has experienced a burgeoning of labour migration, centering in the oil producing countries of Western Asia and the newly industrialized and industrializing economies of Eastern and Sub-eastern Asia.
 In addition, prolonged conflicts, increased occurrences of civil unrest, and political instability in some areas of Asia also led to an unprecedented rise in the refugee population during the 1980s and 1990s.
-The oil price increase of 1973-74 and 1979 had resulted in a rapid escalation of oil revenues flowing to the Middle East economies which, in turn, permitted unprecedented rate of investment in the domestic industries and infrastructure of these Gulf States.
+The oil price increase of 1973-74 and 1979 had resulted in a rapid escalation of oil revenues flowing to the Middle East economies which, in turn, permitted unprecedented rate of investment in the domestic industries and infrastructure of these Gulf States (Sasikumar, 1998- 35-36).
 A small indigenous labour force ensured that this economic boom inevitably generated a demand for labour far beyond the capacity of the local labour market.
 This, infact, provided opportunity to labour surplus countries in South Asia and South East Asia to export manpower to the Middle East in large numbers, involving over a million temporary workers a year.